-Dr. Duncan Ferguson MacLachlan was born on the 5th of March, 1873 near Glencoe (Middlesex County), Ontario.
-He was the 7th of 9 children born to Alexander MacLachlan and the former Sarah Ferguson.
+Dr. Duncan Ferguson MacLachlan was born near Glencoe, Ontario on the 5th of March, 1873.
+Dr. MacLachlan was the 7th of 9 children born to Alexander MacLachlan and the former Sarah Ferguson.
 His parents were farmers and his siblings were; Hugh F. MacLachlan, Donald A. MacLachlan, Jane MacLachlan, Flora McLachlan, Catharine “Katie” MacLachlan, John Ferguson MacLachlan, Sarah Ann MacLachlan and Gordon MacLachlan.
 Dr. MacLachlan was raised on a farm in the Glencoe area and attended Strathroy High School.
 For a number of years he taught at the Toronto Normal School.

 Dr. MacLachlan’s interests turned to medicine and he studied at The University of Toronto Faculty of Medicine graduating in 1905.

 Dr. MacLachlan went to work with Dr. J. W. Brien in Essex County for 1 year, before moving to Dutton.
-While living in Dutton, Dr. MacLachlan tended to patients in Highgate.
+While living in Dutton, Dr. MacLachlan tended to patients in Highgate (Chatham-Kent).
 He is listed as a practicing physician in Highgate in The Oxford Story 1827-1977.

-On the 24th of March, 1909 he married Edythe Rose Woolridge in Dunwich Township.
-She was born in Dunwich Twp (Elgin County) on the 17th of January 1883.
+Dr. MacLachlan married Edythe Rose Woolridge on the 24th of March, 1909 in Dunwich Township (Elgin County), Ontario.
+Mrs. MacLachlan was born in Dunwich Twp on the 17th of January 1883.
 She was the 3rd of 6 children born to Thomas Woolridge and the former Mary Eliza Howlett.
 Her parents were farmers and her siblings were; George Edwin Woolridge (who died of croup at the age of 3), Lilly Ann Woolridge, Pearl Susan Woolridge, Lucille Verbena Woolridge and Ethel Mary Woolridge.
 On the marriage record, Mrs. MacLachlan’s occupation was listed as milliner.

 Dr. MacLachlan appears in the 1913 Bell Telephone Directory.
 His telephone number was 79r3.